TREEcg/specification/specs/1-discovery.md

 A node from which all members of a collection can be discovered, can be found through a triple stating `ex:C1 tree:view ex:N1` with `ex:C1` being a `tree:Collection` and `ex:N1` being a `tree:Node`.

 When the current page is a `tree:Node`, there MUST be a property linking the current page URL to the URI of the `tree:Collection`.
-However, not from all `tree:Node`s all members can be reached, and therefore 2 other properties can be used: `void:subset` and `dcterms:isPartOf`.
+However, not from all `tree:Node`s all members can be reached, and therefore 2 other properties can be used: `void:subset`, or the inverse property, `dcterms:isPartOf`.

 Three properties may thus be used:
  1. `ex:C1 tree:view <> .`<br/>May be used *only* in the case when the entire `tree:Collection` can be found starting from the current node.
- 2. `ex:C1 void:subset <> .`<br/>When the node is not a node from which all members can be found, but still a subset of the collection can be found.
+ 2. `ex:C1 void:subset <> .`<br/>When the node is not a node from which all members can be found, but still is a subset of the collection that can be found.
- 3. `<> dcterms:isPartOf ex:C1 .`<br/>The reverse property of 2.
+ 3. `<> dcterms:isPartOf ex:C1 .`<br/>The inverse property of 2.

 ## Selecting from multiple Collections ## {#multiple-collections}